GMID.CONF(5) | File Formats Manual | GMID.CONF(5) |

 is the configuration file format

-The configuration file is divided into three sections:
+The configuration file is divided into the following sections:

 # equivalent to "temporary-failure" block return 40 "temporary" "-" "failure"